 Bernoulli distribution (Discrete Distribution): A Bernoulli distribution has only two possible outcomes, namely 1 (success) and 0 (failure), and a single trial.

-Statistical analysis is the process of collecting, observing, manipulating, summarizing and interpreting qualitative or quantitative data to identifying trends, and relationships in the data.
+Statistical analysis is the process of collecting, observing, manipulating, summarizing, and interpreting qualitative or quantitative data to identify trends and relationships in the data.

 Measures of Central Tendency

-Mean (μ or X̄): Mean is defined as the ratio of the sum of all the values in the data to the total number of values.
+Mean is defined as the ratio of the sum of all the values in the data to the total number of values.
 It is applicable to numerical variables only.
+It is the most common method for finding the average.
+To understand it better, consider the following example.

-Median (M): If the mean becomes misleading because of skewed data or outliers, we can use the median as another way of representing the typical value.
 Median is the value that divides the data into two equal parts when data is arranged in either ascending or descending order.
 It applies to numerical variables only.
+Median is the middle term in a data set.

 - It will be the average of the middle two terms when the number of terms is even.
 Median of 200, 25, 40, 75, 80, 65, 69, 60, 57, 75, 54, 50 after arranging in ascending order: 25, 40, 50, 54, 57, 60, 65, 69, 75, 75, 80, 200 is 62.5 (average of 60 and 65).